zendesk/gptr-mcp/README.md

 ### Primary Tools

-- `conduct_research`: Performs autonomous web research on a topic, finding the most reliable and relevant information
+- `deep_research`: Performs deep web research on a topic, finding the most reliable and relevant information
+- `quick_search`: Performs a fast web search optimized for speed over quality, returning search results with snippets.
+Supports any GPTR supported web retriever such as Tavily, Bing, Google, etc...
+Learn more [here](https://docs.gptr.dev/docs/gpt-researcher/search-engines/retrievers)
 - `write_report`: Generate a report based on research results
 - `get_research_sources`: Get the sources used in the research
 - `get_research_context`: Get the full context of the research